augustss/MicroHs/README.md

 ## Presentation
 You can find my [presentation from the Haskell Symposium 2024](https://docs.google.com/presentation/d/1WsSiSwypNVTm0oZ3spRYF8gA59wyteOsIkPRjCUAZec/edit?usp=sharing).
+There is also a short paper in `doc/hs2024.pdf`.

 ## Compiling MicroHs
 There are two different ways to compile MicroHs: